nahumck/nahumck.me/posts/2016/04/piques-of-the-week-volume-3.md

 ## Monoprice Fastening Tape

 [Jeff Mueller](http://jeffmueller.net/) mentioned this [life hack](http://theruncommuter.com/pack-hacks-how-to-tame-excess-backpack-straps/) to me after he purchased the same backpack that I did [a few weeks ago](https://www.nahumck.me/things-i-like-this-week-volume-2).
-By using this, you can get rid of the flapping straps using simple fastening tape.[\[1\]](#fn-1 "see footnote")
+By using this, you can get rid of the flapping straps using simple fastening tape.[^1]

-I ended up purchasing the [yellow version](http://www.amazon.com/dp/B004C4ZOBK/?tag=nahumck-20) because I not only wanted to have something other than plain black, but I wanted something that would help me easily identify my bag if I ever needed to check it or set it somewhere.[\[2\]](#fn-2 "see footnote")
+I ended up purchasing the [yellow version](http://www.amazon.com/dp/B004C4ZOBK/?tag=nahumck-20) because I not only wanted to have something other than plain black, but I wanted something that would help me easily identify my bag if I ever needed to check it or set it somewhere.[^2]

 Not a bad deal for about $5.